 What Is Market Value?

-In a sense, there is only one measure of market value: what price the market assigns to a stock, based on existing demand.
+In a sense, there is only one measure of market value: the price the market assigns to a stock, based on existing demand.

 Market value tends to be influenced by public sentiment and macroeconomic factors.
 Fear and greed are the primary emotions that drive markets.
 During a stock market crash, for example, fear may grip investors and the market value of many stocks could fall well below their fair market values.

 When this leads to a stock being oversold, the idea is that investors could take advantage of the buying opportunity.
-It’s assumed that the stock will then eventually rise to its intrinsic value.
+It’s assumed that the stock will then eventually rise to its intrinsic value, and could be sold at a profit.

 What Is Intrinsic Value?

-Tangible assets include things like cash reserves, corporate bonds, equipment, land, manufacturing capacity, etc. These tend to be easier to value because they can be assigned a numerical value in dollar terms.
-Things like the company’s business plan, financial statements, and balance sheet have a tangible aspect in that they are objective documents.
+Tangible assets include things like cash reserves, corporate bonds, equipment, land, manufacturing capacity, etc. These tend to be easier to value because they can be assigned a dollar value.

 Calculating Intrinsic Value vs Market Value

 For dividend-yielding stocks, for example, the dividend discount model provides a mathematical formula that aims to find the intrinsic value of a stock based on its dividend growth over a certain period of time.
-Here is what is a dividend: periodic income given to shareholders by a company.
+Dividends are periodic payouts given to shareholders by a company.

-Upon calculating the dividend discount model, an investor could then compare the answer to the current market value of a stock.
-If market value were to be lower, then the stock could be seen as undervalued and a good buy.
-If market value were to be higher, then the stock could be seen as overvalued and not worth buying or possibly an opportunity to sell short.
+• If the market value was higher, then the stock could be seen as overvalued and not worth buying or possibly an opportunity to sell short.

 Another method for estimating intrinsic value is discounted cash flow analysis.
 This method attempts to determine the value of an investment in terms of its projected future cash flows.